 The soccer pitch dominated my first two decades of life.
-I signed a contract with Major League Soccer at the age of seventeen and subsequently played three years for the Dallas Burn (now FC Dallas) before retiring at the ripe old age of twenty.
+I signed a contract with Major League Soccer at the age of seventeen and subsequently played three years for the Dallas Burn (now FC Dallas) before retiring at the of twenty.
 Five months later, I entered into vocational ministry.
 For the next twelve years, I served on staff at three different churches—as a student pastor, associate pastor, and senior pastor, respectively.

 In November of 2017, I was installed as the Senior Pastor of Redeemer.